orion-project/rezonator2/docs/build.md

 sudo apt-get install --reinstall libxcb-xinerama0
 ```

 I use 16.04 for builds and this works.
+(UPD: Ubuntu 22.04 used since reZonator-2.1)

 **[Ubuntu] GL lib**